MSPs’ Key Tactics to Reach Bigger Clients

 If your clientele are happy with your services and love your professional and personal approach, they will bring you more clients.
 In fact, many managed IT providers say that referrals are their most successful source of new prospects.
 So, should you just provide perfect services and wait for the big referral client?
 No.

 Don’t be afraid to ask your clients about referrals.
 If you know that your existing client works with a bigger company that you want to offer your services to, ask about the possibility of a personal C-level meeting.
-To make your meeting request more enticing, think about creating a referral program.
+To make your meeting request more enticing, think about creating an MSP referral program.
 There are several popular referral incentives:

 - Monetary, including a fixed sum that you will pay for a good referral, or a 5-10% discount based on the amount that the new client will spend during the first month.
 Don’t give discounts for a set period; they will affect your MRR in the long run.